 Cal students apply to about 4–10 dental programs.
 Processing fees for the initial application varies.
 Also, most dental programs will have a supplemental application that you must complete and for every dental school, the fees for their supplemental application will vary.
 For students who qualify, the ADEA AADSAS offers a Fee Assistance Program (FAP) for applicants who demonstrate extreme financial need.
 The fee waivers awarded are very limited, so apply for these early.

 All US dental schools require applicants to take the Dental Admission Test (DAT).
 The test is administered on computers, takes 5 hours to complete and is multiple choice.

 Advanced level knowledge of biology and physics are not required for this test; however, preparation for the DAT requires the completion of pre-requisite courses in biology, general chemistry and organic chemistry.
-Most applicants complete two years or more of their college education before taking the test.

 The DAT is composed of 4 sections: Survey of Natural Sciences (90 minutes), Perceptual Ability (60 minutes), Reading Comprehension (60 minutes), and Quantitative Reasoning (45 minutes), with optional tutorial, breaks and a post test survey in between the sections.

 Letters of Recommendation

 Letters of recommendation are critical.
 Letter requirements vary from school to school but generally, two to three letters of recommendation are required.
 Students must check individual school websites for specific letter guidelines ,as there is currently no one source with cumulative information for all programs.
 Some schools specifically require a letter from a science and/or a non-science professor.